Revision 24-1; Effective May 1, 2024

 • recognition and avoidance of sexual coercion; and

-• domestic, partner, dating and family violence, offering assistance as needed.
+• domestic, partner, dating and family violence, offering help as needed.

 • Counseling and clinical services to minors must be expedited so that appointments are made available as soon as possible.